senecajs/seneca-postgres-store/README.md

 ### Seneca compatibility
 Supports Seneca versions **1.x** - **3.x**

+### Supported functionality
+All Seneca data store supported functionality is implemented in [seneca-store-test](https://github.com/senecajs/seneca-store-test) as a test suite.
+The tests represent the store functionality specifications.

 ## Usage
 You don't use this module directly.
 It provides an underlying data storage engine for the Seneca entity API: